• Home

 10. Test and validate: Before sharing the dashboard, test it.
 Check that all the links and calculations work.
 Then, compare the results to the original data.
 This ensures accuracy.

-11. Plan for maintenance: Dashboards need regular updates, so plan for changes in data sources or metrics.
+11. Maintenance plan: Dashboards need regular updates, so plan for changes in data sources or metrics.
 Maintenance ensures your dashboard stays relevant and useful over time.

 12. Documentation: Create documentation for future users.
 Include details on how the dashboard works and where the data comes from.
 This makes it easier for others to manage and update.